 Generally, your period should return to normal by your next cycle, but if you take Plan B often, your period could become irregular for a longer time.
 That's part of why Plan B is a type of emergency contraception — it's meant to help prevent pregnancy if your regular form of contraception falls through, not serve as your primary form of birth control.

 Other side effects

+“Someone should seek medical attention for any significant side effects or concerns for medication failure,” Dr. Haynes says.
 Via Plan B guidelines, if your period is more than a week late, then you should take a pregnancy test to make sure that Plan B was effective.
-If you experience lower abdominal pain three to five weeks after taking Plan B, seek medical attention, because that may be a sign of an ectopic pregnancy.
-And as always, you can ask your doctor if you have any concerns.
+And if you experience lower abdominal pain three to five weeks after taking Plan B, seek medical attention, because that may be a sign of an ectopic pregnancy.
+And as always, you should ask your doctor if you have any concerns.